The Elephant Pump is a 20 meter rope pump.

 The Elephant Pump is a simple rope and washer pump with an enclosure which can be installed onto a protected shallow well reaching water table depth of up to 20 m.

 This product has been implemented by Pump Aid with the help of NGOs and government organizations.

 Zimbabwe – Mvuramanzi Trust is another organization providing rope pumps in Zimbabwe.
-There isn’t much reported rope pump distribution in Malawi or Liberia.
+There are not many reported rope pump distributions in Malawi or Liberia.

 Pump Aid have created their own spin off of an open source technology known as the Rope Pump.